top of page

 Raise Awareness

-Educate Health Volunteers and communities about the links between mental health and technology.
+Educate Members and communities about the links between mental health, stigma, digitalization impact and more.

 Actionable Solutions

-Mobilize Health Volunteers to participate in mental health campaigns engaging youth for online safety.
+Mobilize Health Volunteers to participate in mental health campaigns engaging people for mental wellbeing and safety.

 Build Partnerships

-Collaborate with organizations to enhance youth mental health by utilizing resources and expertise.
+Collaborate with organizations to enhance mental health by utilizing resources and expertise.

 Outcomes of the campaign